glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/09-peer-to-peer/peer-to-peer.md

 Although client-server architecture can prevent some of these limitations by having multiple servers to handle requests in a balanced manner ([load balancing](/computer-networking/server#server-optimization)) or distribute the server around the world ([CDN](/computer-networking/server#server-optimization)).
 :::

+### Target & Challenge

+Some target and challenge of P2P architecture :

+- The lack of centralized server makes it harder to search for certain resources.
+We will need an efficient discovery algorithm to solve this.
+- Need a method to connect peers based on proximity factors.
+It will be beneficial in terms of reducing bandwidth and time when we prioritize closer peers to share resources together.
+- P2P architecture doesn't have consistent computation that can facilitate the network needs.
+Peers have autonomy and can join or leave the network based on their individual needs and interests.
+Such peers that don't contribute much to the network are often called as **free-riders**.
+- While P2P architecture helps to reduce central computation, the computational capabilities of individual peers can vary.
+Not all peers in a P2P network will necessarily have strong computational power or resources that can accommodate computing needs.
+- Since peers are typically ordinary users, they may be vulnerable to other malicious peers in the network when interacting directly.
+The system may implement trust system with metric such as reputation based on their past interactions and contributions.

 ### Architecture

 The specific architecture of P2P define how peers are connected to each other.
 The network topology can be structured, unstructured, or hybrid.